Caelan's Domain

 /plugin install CaelanDrayer/cAgents

-Verify the installation:
+Verify the install:

 /cagents:helper "What commands are available?"